What May be Unique in Voice Queries?

 Might a twang or a drawl influence the search results you see at Google?
 If you’re prone to calling an elevator a lift and tend to speak the Queen’s English in an accent similar to hers, you might see different search results than if you grew up in the Bronx or in New Orleans.
-If you sport a Polish accent or a Spanish one, and you perform voice searches on your phone, would receiving results in Polish or in Spanish because of your accent be a problem or a benefit?
+If you sport a Polish accent or a Spanish one, and you perform voice queries on your phone, would receiving results in Polish or in Spanish because of your accent be a problem or a benefit?
 If your accent is Australian, and you search for “football” while in the US, would it surprise you to see some Australian Rules Football results returned to you?

 Search engines have been using something called an Automated Search Recognition (“ASR”) engine to try to eliminate or reduce accents in voice queries by treating those as if they were noise.
 But the value of that noise might also be recognized as another signal that might improve search results.

-A new patent was granted to Google yesterday that explores accents in voice queries in more depth.
+A new patent was granted to Google yesterday that explores accents within voice queries in more depth.
 For instance, it provides this example of how a search engine might use such accent information:

 By including the accent of a voice query as an input to the search result generation process, search result rankings can be biased to offer preferred results to accented voice queries.

 For example, if English-language speakers with a French-language accent show a preference for a particular result for the query terms “restaurants in Scranton” than do English-language speakers with a Russian-language accent, a search engine will be more likely to select that particular result for another user who provides a voice query in the English language with a French-language accent.
 The preference for that particular search result would not be reflected in search results that are generated for other users that do not have that particular accent.

 Such a process would be a data-driven one that could start collecting accent information when speech-based queries are made to possibly influence future search results and rankings as well.
 The patent tells us that accents can be indications of common backgrounds, native languages, and/or regions of origin.